section-engineering-education/engineering-education/content/articles/create-screen-recorder-in-javascript/index.md

 description: Learn how to record your screen and save the recorder screen as a video file using JavaScript.

 ### Introduction
-The Screen Capture API is used to capture the screen or a part of the screen as a Media Strem.
+The Screen Capture API is used to capture the screen or a part of the screen as a Media Stream.
 From the recorded Media Stream we can create a video file.

 ### Prerequisites